tuanlda78202/tuanlda.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 Hi!
-I’m Khai, a second-year Ph.D. student at [Department of Statistics and Data Sciences](https://stat.utexas.edu/), [University of Texas at Austin](https://www.utexas.edu/), advised by Professor [Nhat Ho](https://nhatptnk8912.github.io/).
-I graduated from  [Hanoi University of Science and Technology](https://soict.hust.edu.vn/) with an excellent Computer Science Bachelor's degree.
+I'm Tuan, a junior student at [Department of Data Science and Artifical Intelligence](https://stat.utexas.edu/), [Hanoi University of Science and Technology](https://hust.edu.vn), advised by Professor [Linh Ngo](https://users.soict.hust.edu.vn/linhnv/).
-Before joining UT Austin, I was an AI Research Resident at [VinAI Research, Vietnam](http://www.vinai.io) under the supervision of [Dr. Hung Bui](https://sites.google.com/site/buihhung/).

-**Research:** My current works are making [Optimal Transport](https://en.wikipedia.org/wiki/Transportation_theory_(mathematics)) scalable (low computational complexity, low memory complexity, low sample complexity) in Machine Learning.
-In particular, I investigate new dimension reduction methods via projections (sliced Wasserstein) and new sub-sampling methods (mini-batch Optimal Transport).
-On the application side, I am interested in utilizing Optimal Transport to improve generative models, Bayesian inference, domain adaptation, and other tasks that need to deal with probability measures.
-I am also interested in designing efficient [Transformer](https://en.wikipedia.org/wiki/Transformer_(machine_learning_model)) architectures.
+**Research:** My current works on [Continual Learning] topic, investigating at [DSLab](https://bkai.ai/research/machine-learning/)

+Organizing events for the developer/researcher community is my passion, as I have run events like Google I/O, DevFest, VinAI Day,...
+Currently, he's in charge of two teams: Technical (@GDGHN) and Event-PR (@GDSC-HUST).
+Not only that, he also has a hobby of writing and has his own Humans of HUST blog.